yashsmehta/yashsmehta.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently pursuing a PhD in Computational Cognitive Science at **Johns Hopkins University** and am a visiting PhD student at **Harvard Medical School**.
-My research aims to bridge cognitive science and artificial intelligence to improve AI applications in healthcare.
+As a doctoral candidate in Computational Cognitive Science at **Johns Hopkins University**, I am also a visiting PhD student at **Harvard Medical School**.
+My research focuses on integrating cognitive science and artificial intelligence to enhance AI applications in healthcare.

-Throughout my academic and professional journey, I've had the privilege of collaborating with many talented scientists and engaging in diverse research projects.
-My areas of interest include <ins>foundation models</ins>, <ins>cognition</ins>, and <ins>computational neuroscience</ins>.
-Below is the list of labs and mentors I have worked with.
-Prior to my research career, I gained industry experience as a developer at Amazon.
+My academic and professional journey has been enriched by collaborations with numerous talented scientists across various research projects.
+My primary areas of interest include <ins>foundation models</ins>, <ins>cognition</ins>, and <ins>computational neuroscience</ins>.
+I've had the opportunity to work with several esteemed labs and mentors, details of which are provided below.
+Before embarking on my research career, I gained valuable industry experience as a developer at Amazon.

-I have a strong commitment to mentoring and spend time engaging with students who are passionate about research.
-If you are interested in exploring research opportunities or seeking advice, please don’t hesitate to reach out to me directly.
+I am deeply committed to mentoring and actively engage with students who are passionate about research.
+If you're interested in exploring research opportunities or seeking guidance, please feel free to contact me directly.